 When putting your home on the market, you’ll need to decide whether you’d like to sell it with one estate agent or through several agencies.

-But one of the big choices you need to make is whether to opt for sole agency, where one firm has the exclusive right to market your home for a fixed period, or multi agency, where you get more than one firm to help you sell.
+Sole agency is where one firm has the exclusive rights to market your home for a fixed period, multi agency is where you get more than one firm to help you sell.

 The choice you make will affect the amount you pay in fees and could also potentially have an impact on the amount you receive for your home.

 Sole agency is the most common type of estate agent contract, and most people start with this arrangement, but here we take a look at the pros and cons of both.

 1. What does sole agency mean?